Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 4. Set expectations and give a time frame

 Does your toddler whine on and on?
-One of the best ways to stop toddler whining is to set your expectations and any time frame you may have.
+One of the best ways to stop toddler whining is to set your expectations and any time frames you may have.

 If your toddler is adamant about wanting something when you’re unavailable, give her a time frame: “Sure, I’ll pick you up, once I put these groceries away.”
 She knows you’re not ignoring her, as well as when she can expect you to meet her needs.